zendframework/zf2-documentation/docs/languages/en/modules/zend.view.quick-start.rst

 parameter in order to create a template name.
 This will be "controller/action", with the controller and action normalized to lowercase, dash-separated words.

-As an example, the controller ``Bar\Controller\BazBatController``, with action "doSomethingCrazy", would be mapped to the template ``baz-bat/do-something-crazy``.
+As an example, the controller ``Foo\Controller\BazBatController``, with action "doSomethingCrazy", would be mapped to the template ``baz-bat/do-something-crazy``.

 In practice, that means our previous example could be re-written as follows: